 Category : Best Practice

 About Giancarlo Gelpi

-Since joining Universal Weather and Aviation, Inc. in 2001, Senior Trip Owner Giancarlo Gelpi has earned a reputation as a subject matter expert on all areas of trip support services, particularly obtaining challenging permits.
-Giancarlo, who has facilitated more than 8,000 global trip legs in his career, is known for his calm, steady demeanor and sense of humor which has helped him build a rapport with civil aviation officials around the globe on behalf of his clients.
+Since joining Universal Weather and Aviation, Inc. in 2001, Senior Trip Owner Giancarlo Gelpi has earned a reputation as a subject matter expert on all areas of trip support services, particularly in obtaining challenging permits.
+Giancarlo, who has facilitated more than 8,000 global trip legs in his career, is known for his calm, steady demeanor and sense of humor which have helped him build a rapport with civil aviation officials around the globe on behalf of his clients.
 He has also shared his expertise on international operations with many industry publications.

 Giancarlo can be contacted by e-mail at GiancarloGelpi@univ-wea.com.

 Before adding your comments, please read our Comment Policy.